US Senate passes budget, in first step toward tax overhaul

 With Senate Republicans holding 52 seats, that would mean they no longer need Democratic support, unless there are more than two Republican defections.

-The top one percent of earners will see their after-tax incomes rise 8.5% in 2018, while the 95% lower down the scale will see a gain of 0.5%-1.2%, according to the Tax Policy Centre, a Brookings Institution-Urban Institute joint venture.
+The top one percent of earners will see their after-tax incomes rise 8.5% in 2018, while the 95% lower down the scale will see a gain of 0.5-1.2%, according to the Tax Policy Center, a Brookings Institution-Urban Institute joint venture.

-The center says the reforms will cost US$2.4 trillion (RM10 trillion) in lost federal revenues during their first decade, which raises questions about how they will be financed.
+The center says the reforms will cost US$2.4 trillion in lost federal revenues during their first decade, which raises questions about how they will be financed.

 Republican supporters of the changes say the tax cuts will more than cover the huge shortfall by spurring economic growth, which would lead to future tax revenues.